 Food Fight: I always begin the unit with a food fight, which goes back to the good old days of TPR (Total Physical Response).All you need is a selection of fake food (Fruits and veggies work particularly well) and a captive audience.
 Put 10-12 food items in a brown paper bag (to conceal the contents) and take out one.
 Write the word and its translation on the board and ask as many questions about it as you can in the target language.
 You know the drill: Apple.
 Who likes apples?
 Do you like red apples or green apples more?
 Who likes apple juice?
 Who doesn’t like apple juice?
 Class, do you know what I like?
 I love apples covered in caramel!
 Who else loves apples with caramel?
 Then throw the apple to a student.
 Class, who has the apple?
 Jonathan has the apple.
 Jonathan, throw the apple to Shelby.
 Jonathan throws the apple to Shelby.
 Class, what does Shelby have?
 Yes, Shelby, has the apple.
 Shelby, please throw the apple to Cam.
 Apple soars from one corner of the room to the other.
 Class, does Shelby or Cam have the apple?
 Cam has the apple, Shelby had the apple.
 Then introduce another fruit.
 Talk about it, ask questions about it, then throw it to another student and repeat.
 But this time, you give commands regarding the apple and the orange.
 Throw the orange to Maggie.
 Throw the apple to Joe.
 Which student has the orange?
 Joe, throw the apple to a tall girl.
 Maggie, throw the orange to a boy who has black hair.
 Play around with that for a bit, then introduce a third food.
 Of course everyone is paying attention because no one wants to get pegged in the head by a plastic banana.
 (And sometimes a kid gets pegged in the head by a plastic banana.
 It’s OK, I haven’t lost a student during Food Fight in 12 years.
 And the riskyness of flying foods make it really fun.)
 Then introduce another, and another.
 My kids from last year still reminiscence…remember that time when we threw food at each other….

 Mr. Bean MovieTalk: I like the movie clip of Mr. Bean at a restaurant for a MovieTalk.
+Is it culturally rich?
+No. Is it hilarious, yes!
 We do the first 4 minutes one day and finish the movie clip the following day.
 Here is a reading that goes along with the clip.
+(If you’d like to edit the document, make your own copy here!)
 You could also make a MovieTalk Jumble with screenshots, but I haven’t done it yet!

 Restaurant Simulation: To finish up the food unit, we do a cooking show/restaurant simulation.
 I love to cook (in real life and in class) and it’s fun to do a “Cooking Show” as another way to provide comprehensible input.
 I bring in an electric skillet and I ask students to bring in ingredients and I cook in front of them, slowly explaining the recipe to them in Spanish.
 For my Spanish 1s I cook Chilaquiles (two batches, spicy and not spicy), and have a few things to drink.
 I always make Agua de jamaica (Hibiscus drink) and I ask a student or two to bring in Horchata.
 I also ask my Spanish 4s if anyone can come in to be waiters and waitresses for the restaurant.
 I print out menus and my Spanish 4s ham it up.
 My 1s order their food and drink and are in awe of my Spanish 4s.
 (Last year I overheard a freshman marvel, His Spanish is soooo good!)